iamdevonbutler/mongorules/README.md

 The 'sanitize' property passes values through Yahoo's [XSS Filters](https://github.com/yahoo/xss-filters) module.

-### The 'trim' and 'lowercase' properties
+### The 'trim', 'lowercase', and 'uppercase', properties
-The 'trim' and 'lowercase' properties accept a Boolean and can only be set on values of type `string`.
+The 'trim', 'lowercase', and 'uppercase' properties accept a Boolean and can only be set on values of type `string`.

 **For arrays:**
 For an *array of values* & an *array of arrays of values*: each value, if of type `string`, will be evaluated.